 Q: What is the deadline for applications?

-A: The application deadline for the four main graduate programs is January 15.
-The priority deadline for dual degree applications is February 1.
+A: The application deadline for the four main graduate programs and the dual degree programs is January 15.
 Late applications will be accepted if openings become available after the deadline has passed; contact Admissions with questions.

 Q. May I submit recommendations from colleagues instead of professors from my undergraduate studies?